codurance/site/_posts/2015-05-11-applying-transformation-priority-premise-to-roman-numerals-kata.md

     }
 }
 ```

-The next transformation - constant to variable - is not sufficient to make the test pass.
+The next transformation *constant to variable* is not sufficient to make the test pass.

 ```csharp
 // 4 Constant -> variable
 public class RomanConverter